The Center for Leadership Ethics brings scholars with diverse backgrounds together to explore, challenge, and advance the field of ethical leadership.

 Collegiate Ethics Case Competition

-The annual Collegiate Ethics Case Competition brings students together from around the world, challenging their moral reasoning in thought-provoking team challenges.
+The Collegiate Ethics Case Competition brings students together from around the world, challenging their moral reasoning in thought-provoking team competition.
 Faced with a real-world business ethics case, students analyze the case and present to a panel of judges.Explore the Collegiate Ethics Case Competition »

 Faculty Research Spotlight